 - A. Noise Reduction: This section adjusts the amount of Luminance (brightness) and Color noise reduction on the current image.
 Enhance Detail works to preserve details that would have been lost in traditional noise-reduction processes.
-Color is always set to 100, but the amount of Luminance reduction is set based on the image contents and your Auto settings level (see below).
-The Method pop-up offers two options: Original, which is the preferred option for raw files, and Fine Detail, which is optimized for non-raw files. - B. Sharpening: This adjusts the amount of progressive sharpening applied to the processed image.
+Color is always set to 100, but the amount of Luminance reduction is set based on the image contents and your Auto settings level (see below). - B. Sharpening: This adjusts the amount of progressive sharpening applied to the processed image.
 Amount controls overall strength of the sharpening.
-Detail manages sharpening of small details (higher numbers
+Detail manages sharpening of small details (higher numbers apply more sharpening).
+Threshold controls the sharpening effect based on contrast in your photo; larger settings means that smoother areas do not get sharpened.